bearofbusiness/Slash-Discord-Music-Bot/README.md

 Dotenv Configuration
 --------------------

-Out of the box, the bot will search for a discord token in the .env named `key`
+Out of the box, the bot will search for a discord token in the .env named `key`. put the key from the developer portal here.(ps. dont share it with anyone multiple bots can be ran of the same bot account)

 ### Example .env
 ```env